tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - has added the following to the TLS ClientCertificateType Identifiers registry {{!RFC5246}}:

+    Note:
-Note: The values in this registry are only applicable to (D)TLS protocol versions prior to 1.3.
+    :The values in this registry are only applicable to (D)TLS protocol versions prior to 1.3.

 Despite the fact that the TLS HashAlgorithm and SignatureAlgorithm registries are orphaned, it is still important to warn implementers